xo/usql/README.md

 14. context-based completion (WIP)
 15. full `\if` `\elif` `\else` `\endif` support
 16. fix `WITH ...
 DELETE` queries (postgresql)
-17. better --help support/output cli, man pages
+17. better `--help` support/output cli, man pages
 18. translations
-16. \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver) (how important is this ... ?)
+16. `\encoding` and environment/command line options to set encoding of input (to convert to UTF-8 before feeding to SQL driver) (how important is this ... ?)

 ##### Command Processing + `psql` compatibility

 1. formatting settings (`\pset`, `\a`, etc)
 2. all `\d*` commands from `psql` (WIP, need to finish work extracting introspection code from `xo`)
-3. all `\e*` commands from `psql` (WIP, need to finish work extracting stored procs for all the major databases)
+3. `\ef` and `\ev` commands from `psql` (WIP, need to finish work extracting stored procs / funcs / views for all the major databases)
 3. `\watch`
 4. `\errverbose` (show verbose info for last error)
 5. remaining `psql` cli parameters
 6. `\j*` commands (WIP)
+7. `\copy` (add support for copying between two different databases ...?)

 ###### Low priority compatibity fixes: